2002 PBA Commissioner's Cup finals

-The 2002 Samsung-PBA Commissioner's Cup Finals was the best-of-7 basketball championship series of the 2002 PBA Commissioner's Cup and the conclusion of the conference's playoffs.
-The Batang Red Bull Thunder and Talk 'N Text Phone Pals played for the 82nd championship contested by the league.
+The 2002 Samsung-PBA Commissioner's Cup finals was the best-of-7 basketball championship series of the 2002 PBA Commissioner's Cup and the conclusion of the conference's playoffs.
+The Red Bull Thunder and Talk 'N Text Phone Pals played for the 82nd championship contested by the league.

-Batang Red Bull Thunder wins their 2nd PBA title and retain the crown they won in the same conference last season with a 4-3 series victory over the Talk 'N Text Phone Pals.
+Red Bull win their 2nd PBA title and retain the crown they won in the same conference last season with a 4-3 series victory over the Talk 'N Text.

-Willie Miller won on his First Season MVP and First Finals MVP in Commissioner's Cup Finals.
+Willie Miller won on his first season MVP and first finals MVP in Commissioner's Cup finals.